Firstly, merry Christmas to you all! I hope you have a great time 🙂

 Well the soil will get a helping hand again in the next month as i intend to tip the rotting vegetation onto the ground to break down with the frosts.
 Soil should never lay bare, as the nutrients will be washed away.

 I already have garlic planted a few months back, which are now growing.
-There is still lettuce in the mini greenhouse too.
+There is still lettuce in the cold frame too.

 My next mission will be to sort out the strawberries.
 The runners and new plants went out of control.
 I just stepped back and let it happen as this mass of overwhelming tentacles went rampant.